You are here

 SAFECON is a national competition that brings together more than 300 students from 30 colleges and universities from across the country to vie to be the National Champions for both team and pilot honors.
 This competition develops and advances aviation education through a strong emphasis on aviation safety.
 The conference that envelops the competition provides a foundation to promote and foster communications and cooperation between aviation students, educators, and the aviation industry.

-The Ohio State University Airport has been the host site of this prestigious event ten times, and we look forward to a return of the competitors in May 2017.
+The Ohio State University Airport has been the host site of this prestigious event eleven times.

 For more information on SAFECON, please visit the National Intercollegiate Flying Association website.